Meet the Secondary Macronutrients and the Micronutrients Your Plants Need

-Micronutrients are vitamins for your plants, says Tricia in our new video about secondary macronutrients and the micronutrients.
+Micronutrients are essential for your plants, says Tricia in our video about secondary macronutrients and the micronutrients.

 You know about the major nutrients, N-P-K. Those are the symbols for the building blocks: nitrogen, phosphorus and potassium.
 They’re represented by the three numbers on the front of fertilizer boxes or bags.
 For more about them, check out our video here.